Zonotora/mindpalace/src/pages/os/interprocess-communication.md

 ## Hardware instructions

-Many processors nowadays support intructions that are @(atomic)(atomic).
+Many processors nowadays support instructions that are @(atomic)(atomic).
 This instruction is the TSL (Test and Set Lock).
-The instruction guarantees that no other process can access the memory word until the instruction has finished, so the instruction effectively blocks the memeory bus until it is finished to prohibit other processes to access it while it is active.
+The instruction guarantees that no other process can access the memory word until the instruction has finished, so the instruction effectively blocks the memory bus until it is finished to prohibit other processes to access it while it is active.
 XCHG is another such instruction which exchanges the contents of two locations in an atomic way.

 # Mutual exclusion that blocks
 To avoid wasting CPU resources when a process is waiting for the lock we need to come up with another solution.
 A simple solution is to use `sleep()` and `wakeup()`